-The Project Boundary extends from approximately one mile downstream of Don Pedro Dam to approximately RM 80.8 upstream of the dam, corresponding to a water surface elevation of 845 ft (Figure 1.1-1).
+The current Project Boundary extends from approximately one mile downstream of Don Pedro Dam to approximately RM 80.8 upstream of the dam, corresponding to a water surface elevation of 845 ft (Figure 1.1-1).
 The top of Don Pedro Dam is at elevation 855 ft.
-The Project Boundary encompasses approximately 18,370 ac of land with 74 percent of the lands owned jointly by the Districts, and the remaining 26 percent (approximately 4,800 ac) owned by the United States and managed as a part of the Bureau of Land Management (BLM) Sierra Resource Management Area.
+The current Project Boundary encompasses approximately 18,370 ac of land with 74 percent of the lands owned jointly by the Districts, and the remaining 26 percent (approximately 4,800 ac) owned by the United States and managed as a part of the Bureau of Land Management (BLM) Sierra Resource Management Area.
+The proposed Project Boundary includes the proposed fish counting and barrier weir and infiltration galleries located on the lower Tuolumne River at approximately RM 25.5 and RM 25.9, respectively.

-Figure 1.1-1.
-Don Pedro Project site location map.
+Figure 1.1-1.Don Pedro Project site location map.